 Operational business risks are failures related to day-to-day operations that can impede a company’s ability to earn revenue.
 Often, operational business risks are the result of insufficient or failed processes.
 There are six types of operational risks.

 In addition to operational risks, there are also financial and governmental risks that a small business must be prepared to deal with.

-Most businesses would be well served to develop a risk matrix to assess their level of risk by considering the probability or likelihood of an event against the severity of the consequence to the business if it were to occur.
+Most businesses would be well served to develop a risk matrix to assess their level of risk, by considering the probability or likelihood of an event against the severity of the consequences to the business if it were to occur.

 Today, hackers are one of the biggest threats to a business.

 Occasionally, external factors like the housing bubble collapse or the coronavirus pandemic, happen.
 Here is some advice to make sure you don’t get crushed by them.

 For the most part, I personally believe insurance can create gravity for a lawsuit.
 Here is an excerpt from a video lesson from Boot Camp: Steps to owning your business that discusses the role of insurance.